rohitgandikota/erasing/README.md

 * It is to be noted that the current version requires the model to be in saved in `stable-diffusion/compvis-<based on hyperparameters>/diffusers-<based on hyperparameters>.pt`
 * `python eval-scripts/generate-images.py --model_name='compvis-word_VanGogh-method_xattn-sg_3-ng_1-iter_1000-lr_1e-05' --prompts_path 'stable-diffusion/art_prompts.csv' --save_path 'evaluation_folder' --num_samples 10`

+### UPDATE (NudeNet)
+If you want to recreate the results from our paper on NSFW task - please use this https://drive.google.com/file/d/1J_O-yZMabmS9gBA2qsFSrmFoCl7tbFgK/view?usp=sharing

+* Untar this file and save it in the homedirectory '~/.NudeNet'
+* This should enable the right results as we use this checkpoint for our analysis.

 ## Citing our work
 The preprint can be cited as follows
 ```